Fair Trade Fashion at Walmart?

 This isn’t unwarranted.
 Walmart has a history of providing poor wages to their employees, putting mom-and-pop stores out of business, buying up smaller companies to reduce competition, and – maybe most relevant for this post – sourcing from sweatshops.
 (Surprisingly, they do pay a great deal in corporate taxes, unlike Amazon.)

 That being said, Walmart hatred is – and always has been – tied up with classism.
 It is easy to despise Walmart because, unlike Target or other big box stores, it is where low income people shop.
-Middle and upper class disgust for the poor is on display when Walmart comes up, and it’s not a good luck (to put it mildly).
+Middle and upper class disgust for the poor is on display when Walmart comes up, and it’s not a good look (to put it mildly).

 When word spread that one could find fair trade fashion at Walmart, I saw some influencers react with smugness and disgust rather than celebration.
 I saw comparably few people do this when Target released fair trade denim.
 Some even suggested that this move would be “too confusing” for customers, as if no positive change can occur without total overhaul (I know this is a popular idea right now, but we should be more careful to understand what we’re replacing things with after we’ve burned them down!)